 How to Store

-After the cake has cooled completely, cover it tightly and store it at room temperature.
-It should keep for up to 3 days.
-While you can store it in the refrigerator, it is likely to become dry in there.
+Room temperature: Once the cake has cooled completely, cover it tightly or store it in an airtight container at room temperature for up to 3 days.

 Blueberry Coffee Cake